Improved LP-based Approximation Algorithms for Facility Location with Hard Capacities: -Approximation for CFL-CFC

-Our rounding algorithm consists of two phases.
-In the first phase, it proceeds in iterations to form clusters.
+The rounding algorithm consists of two stages.
+In the first stage, it proceeds in iterations to form clusters.
 In each of such iterations, the algorithm checks if $\sum_{i \in F'} x'_{i,j} \ge 1/2$ holds for all $j \in D'$.
 If not, the algorithm makes it so by repeatedly removing small clients from $D' \cap J^{(\leftrightarrow)}$ and redistributing their demand to facilities in $U$ to form a set of \emph{outlier clients}.
 We use $H$ to denote the set of outlier clients created in this step and $H' \subseteq H$ to denote those that are created but not yet processed by the rounding algorithm.
 Initially $H := \emptyset$ and $H' := \emptyset$.

 When $\sum_{i \in F'} x'_{i,j} \ge 1/2$ holds for all $j \in D'$, a cluster centered at a client is formed and possibly rounded, depending on whether or not the client forming the cluster is outlier, and the corresponding parts of the cluster are removed from $F'$, $D'$, and $H'$, respectively.
 The cluster forming process repeats until $D' \cup H'$ becomes empty.